-Alpha Natural Resources Inc. (ANR), the second-biggest U.S. coal producer by revenue, reported fourth- quarter results that beat analysts’ estimates as the company reduced production costs.
+Alpha Natural Resources Inc. (ANR:US), the second-biggest U.S. coal producer by revenue, reported fourth- quarter results that beat analysts’ estimates as the company reduced production costs.

 Alpha’s cost of coal sales in its eastern segment, including mines in Kentucky, West Virginia and Pennsylvania, fell 13 percent to $68.55 after the company shut down high-cost mines in the region as demand and prices slumped.
 The company’s costs in Wyoming’s Powder River Basin were little changed at $9.43.